Future Cabinet decisions - the executive forward plan

 The Council’s executive forward plan (the plan) incorporates the first two requirements; the agendas for meetings will include the third requirement.
 Agendas and reports for meetings of the Cabinet are available five working days before the meeting.

-The plan will include details of items to be debated by the Cabinet which relate to policy or budget formulation, items which will be subject to a recommendation to Council and other matters to be considered by the Cabinet (when known).
-It will also include the names and responsibilities of current members of the Cabinet.
+The plan includes details of items to be debated by the Cabinet which relate to policy or budget formulation, items which will be subject to a recommendation to Council and other matters to be considered by the Cabinet (when known).
+It also includes the names and responsibilities of current members of the Cabinet.

-The plan will be updated on a monthly basis, and the timing of items may be subject to change.
-Contact committee services for details of the latest plan.
+The plan is updated on a monthly basis, and the timing of items may be subject to change.

 Sometimes, a key decision can be taken or considered in private, even though 28 clear days notice has not been given.
-If such an exception occurs, a notice of the matter and the reasons will be published on this page, and will also be available from the address below.
+If such an exception occurs, a notice of the matter and the reasons will be published on this page.

 These are defined as those which are financially significant (in terms of spending or savings) for the service or function concerned or which will have a significant impact on two or more wards in the district.